opensvc/docs.opensvc.com/source/agent.template.ip.amazon.conf.rst

 	#
 	# keyword:       ipname
 	# ----------------------------------------------------------------------------
-	#  required:     True
+	#  required:     False
 	#  provisioning: False
 	#  default:      None
 	#  candidates:   None
 	#  depends:      None
 	#  scopable:     True
 	#
-	#  desc:  The DNS name of the ip resource.
-Can be different from one node to
+	#  desc:  The DNS name or IP address of the ip resource.
+Can be different from
-	#         the other, in which case '@nodename' can be specified.
-This is most
+	#         one node to the other, in which case '@nodename' can be specified.
-	#         useful to specify a different ip when the service starts in DRP
+	#         This is most useful to specify a different ip when the service
-	#         mode, where subnets are likely to be different than those of the
+	#         starts in DRP mode, where subnets are likely to be different than
-	#         production datacenter.
-With the amazon driver, the special
+	#         those of the production datacenter.
+With the amazon driver, the
-	#         <allocate> value tells the provisioner to assign a new private
+	#         special <allocate> value tells the provisioner to assign a new
-	#         address.
+	#         private address.
 	#
 	;ipname = foo

+	#
+	# keyword:       dns_update
+	# ----------------------------------------------------------------------------
+	#  required:     False
+	#  provisioning: False
+	#  default:      False
+	#  candidates:   True | False
+	#  depends:      None
+	#  scopable:     True
+	#
+	#  desc:  Setting this parameter triggers a DNS update.
+The record created is
+	#         formatted as <svcname>.<app>.<managed zone>, unless dns_record_name
+	#         is specified.
+	#
+	;dns_update = False

+	#
+	# keyword:       dns_name_suffix
+	# ----------------------------------------------------------------------------
+	#  required:     False
+	#  provisioning: False
+	#  default:      None
+	#  candidates:   None
+	#  depends:      None
+	#  scopable:     True
+	#
+	#  desc:  Add the value as a suffix to the DNS record name.
+The record created
+	#         is thus formatted as <svcname>-<dns_name_suffix>.<app>.<managed
+	#         zone>.
+	#
+	;dns_name_suffix = foo

+	#
+	# keyword:       network
+	# ----------------------------------------------------------------------------
+	#  required:     False
+	#  provisioning: False
+	#  default:      None
+	#  candidates:   None
+	#  depends:      None
+	#  scopable:     True
+	#
+	#  desc:  The network, in dotted notation, from where the ip provisioner
+	#         allocates.
+Also used by the docker ip driver to delete the network
+	#         route if del_net_route is set to true.
+	#
+	;network = 10.0.0.0

 	#
 	# keyword:       zone